 This is a message that comes around every now and again.
-In the Taoist way of looking at the world they call this ‘non-doing’.
+In the Taoist view of the world this is called ‘non-doing’.

 Does it mean lying by the pool with a cocktail?
-Does it mean never getting out of bed before noon?
-Does it mean giving up and going home, never doing anything?
+Does it mean never getting out of bed before lunchtime?
+Does it mean giving up, going home, and never doing anything?

 It means stop doing ‘stuff’ just for the sake of keeping busy.

-It means take the time to work out what’s important to you, and focus on that, calmly.
+It means take the time to work out what’s important to you, and then focus on implementing that, slowly and calmly.

-It means not getting upset when things don’t turn out how you expected, and not getting into a ‘panic’ about having to make things happen instantly.
-If it takes 21 days for a chicken’s egg to hatch, putting 100 chickens on to the job won’t make it happen any faster.
+It means not getting upset when things don’t turn out the way you expected.
+And if it takes 21 days for a chicken’s egg to hatch, then it knows that putting three chickens on to the job won’t cut the time to a week.

-And don’t just keep ‘busy’ with whatever comes along, as a way to avoid the work of finding out who you are.
+It means not keeping busy as a way to avoid finding out who you really are.

-The Churning is about accomplishing more by ‘doing’ less.
+The Churning, Inner Leadership is about accomplishing more by being less ‘busy’.